-The module defaults to an 4 line of 21 character display using the 5x7 font with single pixel spacing.
+The module defaults to a 4 line of 42 character display using the 5x7 font with single pixel spacing.
 The cursor position auto increments after each character write.
 The bottom left of a character is placed at the cursor x,y.
 The M(odule) Busy line indicates the module is busy when high.
 Connect the H(ost) Busy input to the MBusy to disable handshaking.
 Use the rear SMT button to select the configuration which is then stored in EEPROM.
 To send commands as hexadecimal, prefix the 2 bytes using character 60H.

-Example: '10'3F'01 = Position dot x=64 y=1.
-To send character 60H to the display, send 60H twice.
+Example: 10 3F 01 = Position dot x=64 y=1.
+To send

 Please note that the module defaults to HEX Receive Mode.